Funny: The Boondocks

-- The Good Times tune playing throughout the episode, always at the most ironic moments.
+- The Good Times theme song playing throughout the episode, always at the most ironic moments.
 Made even better when the Freemans start hearing it and are trying to figure out where the hell it keeps coming from.

-- We finally meet Ed Wuncler the Second along with his assistant Vanderbilt.
+- We finally meet Ed Wuncler II along with his assistant Mr. Vanderbilt.
 The scene ends with this hilarious bit.

 Vanderbilt: (under his breath) Everything will NOT be fine.
 You want to get out of this.
 Fake your deaths.
 You hear me?
 Fake your deaths!

 - Vanderbilt's increasing disdain every time Granddad signs something without reading it.